wmvolckmann/wmvolckmann.github.io/research/media.md

 ---
 layout: page
-title: How Out of Touch is the Media?
+title: How Out of Touch Is the Entertainment Media?
 exclude: true
 ---